If you are a large organization looking for practical, engaging, and fun activities to introduce to your team members, you’re in the right place.

 1. Marshmallow Challenge

-Caption: Marshmallow challenge is a game that helps to boost leadership spirit and create an atmosphere to hone flawless teamwork amongst teammates.
+Caption: Marshmallow Challenge is a game that helps boost leadership spirit and create an atmosphere for flawless teamwork.

-In this challenge, your team members try to build a tower as high as possible using ingredients like marshmallows, and this requires teamwork, communication, and leadership.
-As more people play, even if they are all working towards a similar goal, different members will have different ideas that they’ll share for everyone to decide on.
+In this challenge, your team members try to build a tower as high as possible using ingredients like marshmallows, which require teamwork, communication, and leadership.
+As more people play, even if they are all working towards a similar goal, different members will have other ideas that they’ll share for everyone to decide on.
 By setting a timer, you can determine the length of this game and increase the pressure.

 2. Corporate Castaways